 Securing the perimeter of your building and property is important.
 As such, a guard booth is essential.
 Why?
 Because it serves as a mobile office for security, helping your team be the most effective they can be.

 But can’t you just stick them in their car?
 Or some other existing enclosure instead of buying or building a guard booth?
 Sure you can.
 But remember that for any employee, their work space is going to impact the quality of their work.
-Let’s consider some options for housing a security guard.
+Let’s consider some guardshack enclosures you may want to consider for housing a security guard.

 Different Type of Guard Shack Enclosures

 There are many different buildings that people use as guard enclosures, with some working better than others.